 Allied participation in the JSF development program has been actively pursued as a way to defray some of the cost of developing and producing the aircraft, and to "prime the pump" for export.
 Congress insisted from the outset that the JAST program include ongoing efforts by the Defense Advanced Research Projects Agency (DARPA) to develop more advanced STOVL aircraft, opening the way for British participation.
 Eight countries have pledged about \$4.5 billion to join in JSF development as partners.
-65
+The United States is currently negotiating with these eight countries to determine the level of their participation - if any - in the next stage of the JSF program: Production Sustainment and Follow-on Development (PFSD).